-- Create together.
+- Create Together.
 We believe diverse teams find better solutions.
 We seek different perspectives, share, involve and help each other succeed.

-- Keep promises.
+- Keep Promises.
 We believe that trust is key in all our relationships.
 We take ownership and pride in delivering with precision and integrity.

-- Be respectful.
+- Be Respectful.
 We believe in the unique human ability to understand what matters for people.
 We meet everyone at eye level, listen and show that we care.

 Living our behaviours

 Meet Telenor Pakistan’s Customer Care Executive, Naomi Justin.
 Naomi spends her days supporting customers and finding them the best solutions possible.
 She takes that commitment seriously.
 So when one customer called about a lack of 3G signal in the area, she aimed to help.
 She reached out to another division within the company to explore different solutions, until after much discussion and approvals, she found the answer.
-The customer was so satisfied that they went to twitter to inform that they were “200% satisfied” with the solution.
+The customer was so satisfied that they took to Twitter to share that they were “200% satisfied” with the solution.
 Naomi’s willingness to always explore resulted in an innovative solution to solve a customer problem.